luciaeveberger/IFT-6390-Kaggle2/README.md

 Instructions:

-# The Methods are Split by jupyter notebook and corresponding py files
+# The Methods are split by jupyter notebook and corresponding py files

 ### For Naive Bayes and Logistic Regression: